singhenso/KPBS-Passport---Movie-Poster-Animation-Practice/README.md

 # Front End Developer CSS Practice Project

-This is a project that I created as a practice exercise to learn how front-end developers at ABC write CSS for animating mobile poster banners that pan out smoothly.
-The project was created using JavaScript to retrieve data from a JSON file and LESS for writing the CSS.
+This is a project that I created as a practice exercise to learn how front-end developers at ABC write CSS for animating Movie poster banners that pan out smoothly.
+The project was created using JavaScript and a ton of research to retrieve data from a JSON file and LESS for writing the CSS.

 ## Getting Started